bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ## Scenes

-Games can consist of multiple levels, and levels can consist of multiple entities and components.
-Sometimes dynamically composing the ECS `World` in code is the right choice.
-For example, the `commands.spawn(COMPONENTS_HERE)` calls in the various code blocks above are an example of "dynamic" `World` creation.
-But sometimes it makes sense to compose static collections of entities ahead of time, either in a text editor or in a visual "level" editor.
-This is where Bevy's Scene system comes into play.
-Scenes are files that contain lists of entities.
-Each entity then has its own list of components.
-A Scene can be spawned into any `World` any number of times.
+Scenes are a way to compose pieces of your game/app ahead of time.
+In Bevy, Scenes are simply a collection of entities and components.
+A Scene can be "spawned" into a `World` any number of times.
+"Spawning" copies the Scene's entities and components into the given `World`.

+Scenes can also be saved to and loaded from "scene files".
+One of the primary goals of the future "Bevy Editor" will be to make it easy to compose scene files visually.

 ### File Format